WRI identifies 13 new eutrophic areas around the world.

 In January, the World Resources Institute (WRI) and the Virginia Institute of Marine Science (VIMS) identified 534 low-oxygen “dead zones” and an additional 228 sites worldwide exhibiting signs of marine eutrophication.
 Thanks to responses from readers, WRI has since discovered 13 additional sites that are already eutrophic and in danger of becoming dead zones, bringing the total number of coastal areas around the world known to be suffering from nutrient pollution to 775.

-our Interactive Map of Eutrophication & Hypoxia
+Explore our Interactive Map of Eutrophication & Hypoxia

 Some of the newly recorded sites have symptoms caused by urban runoff: